 To complement the crib, Dwell sells a matching three-drawer dresser for $750, which has ball-bearing drawer glides, dove-tail joints and a “soft-close” drawer mechanism.
 The dresser features both solid birch and birch veneer, as well as something Dwell dubs “recovered wood.”

 Dwell followed up with the Vanderbilt crib, described as being “a nod to the Hollywood Regency” style—this features a two-tone finish (white and grey), brass hardware and an under crib drawer.
 The stepped side panels give the Vanderbilt an art-deco touch.
-Babies R Us is selling this crib for $950; the three-drawer dresser for $850.
+Price: $950; the three-drawer dresser for $850.

 Finally, Dwell’s third crib option is the Norfolk, their cheapest crib at $363.
 Again, mid-century design is the esthetic here, although it’s even more plain than the Mid Century crib described above.
 It comes in white with dark wood legs.
 A matching three-drawer dresser is $530.